thenewwazoo/homebridge-lutron-caseta-leap/README.md

 ## 📝 To-do and contributions

 The following items are on my wishlist:
-* Add support for double- and long-presses on Pico remotes
 * Extend the Serena blind support to enable the tilt characteristic directly (in addition to faking lift w/ tilt)
 * Add/validate support for RA2 bridges (would require hardware donation)